-"This remarkable change has been due to a number of factors (e.g. improved living standards among Indians), but most of all it has been due to the aggressive policy MAY, 1962
+"This remarkable change has been due to a number of factors (e.g. improved living among Indians), standards but most of all it has been due to the aggressive policy and action of the Indian and Northern Health Services," he says.